This week, we talk to data reporter Emilie Munson of the Times Union, a local news organization based in

 - Neutrality bias

 This poster is adapted from the “Understanding Bias” lesson in our Checkology® virtual classroom.
-Use it with the that lesson or on its own.
+Use it with that lesson or on its own.